IBM-Cloud/docs/services/mobileaccess/getting-started-ios.md

 Instrument your iOS application with the {{site.data.keyword.amashort}} SDK, initialize the SDK and make requests to protected and unprotected resources.

-**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} Client Swift SDK.
+**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} client Swift SDK.
 For details, see [Setting up the iOS Swift SDK](getting-started-ios-swift-sdk.html)

 ## Before you begin
 {: #before-you-begin}